r0b0t1cu/Pi1541-Simple-HAT/README.md

 3. Copy the Pi1541 release files to the root of the SD card.

-4. Copy the **`config.txt`** file from this repository to the root of the SD card (it contains the correct GPIO pin mapping and display configuration for this HAT).
+4. Copy the **`options.txt`** file from this repository to the root of the SD card (it contains the correct GPIO pin mapping and display configuration for this HAT).

 5. Add your disk images (`.d64`, `.g64`, `.nib`, `.tap`, etc.) to the SD card — you can organise them in folders.